riccardotommasini/polyflow-quickstart/yasper/README.md

 - sds: SDS and Time Varying implementations
 - stream: data stream generators used in the examples

-For the quickstart guide, please refer to the [RDF example](src/main/java/graph/jena/examples/example_quickstart.java)
+For the quickstart guide, please refer to the [Official Quickstart guide](../quickstart/step-by-step-guide.md)